 Somewhat surprisingly, NDVI held higher leverage over model predictions than most other predictor variables (Fig. 9), despite previous research documenting significant flaws in its ability to track dryland GPP (Wang et al., 2022; Yan et al., 2019).
-The relatively new NIR_v index also held very high leverage, consistent with recent work showing that it is particularly effective at tracking GPP variation in low productivity, sparsely-vegetated grasslands and shrublands (Wang et al., 2022).
+The relatively new NIRv index also held very high leverage, consistent with recent work showing that it is particularly effective at tracking GPP variation in low productivity, sparsely-vegetated grasslands and shrublands (Wang et al., 2022).
 EVI, on the other hand, was assigned very low leverage across nearly all sites and all fluxes, despite generally being regarded as an improvement over NDVI in drylands due to the inclusion of a soil background adjustment factor (Smith et al., 2019).
-This could plausibly result from EVI containing similar information as other optical vegetation indices and thus being assigned less

-455 weight in the models.
-Wang et al. (2022), for example, found that the soil-adjusted vegetation index (SAVI), on which EVI was partly based (Huete et al., 1994, 1997, 2002), performed very similarly to but slightly worse than NIR_v for tracking seasonality and spatial variability of dryland GPP.
+This could plausibly result from EVI containing similar information as other optical vegetation indices and thus being assigned less weight in the models.
+Wang et al. (2022), for example, found that the soil-adjusted vegetation index (SAVI), on which EVI was partly based (Huete et al., 1994, 1997, 2002), performed very similarly to but slightly worse than NIRv for tracking seasonality and spatial variability of dryland GPP.

-4.3 DrylANNd applications and Ppriorities for future dryland model development

-Given the challenges of mitigating and adapting to a changing climate, high-quality remotely sensed carbon and water flux estimates are needed for large-scale monitoring of changes in global ecosystem function and ecosystem services, especially in dryland regions that are warming more rapidly than many other regions (Huang et al., 2017).
-Ecosystem production estimates provide the means to monitor and forecast rangeland and cropland productivity (e.g., Hartman et al., 2020) and to track changes in the terrestrial carbon cycle (Xiao et al., 2019).
+4.3 DrylANNd applications and priorities for future dryland model development provide the means to monitor and forecast rangeland and cropland productivity (e.g., Hartman et al., 2020) and to track changes in the terrestrial carbon cycle (Xiao et al., 2019).
 Evapotranspiration estimates are needed for monitoring drought and plant water use and water stress (Fisher et al., 2017), which in turn affect both fire risk (Rao et al., 2022) and mortality risk (McDowell et al., 2022).